yucho/yucho.github.io/src/render/posts/pickedup-kitten.html.md

 .
 .

 Two years later, I am reading my diary at Starbucks.
-It dubiously qualify as a diary because each entry reads like “yoga’ed this morning,” or “dad visited today,” so a more accurate description would be a *lazy one-liner daily record*.
+It dubiously qualifies as a diary because each entry reads like “yoga’ed this morning,” or “dad visited today,” so a more accurate description would be a *lazy one-liner daily record*.
 Still, somehow the great human brains can miraculouly take those inputs, trigger a chain reaction of memories, and form a full-blown story.
 Unfathomable.

 Reading on, I got curious what the very first entry was.
 Why did I even start this mundane task?
 There must have been an incredible event that motivated me to record my life.
 After flipping through hundreds of pages, I finally reached the beginning.